 These accomplishments and many more have stemmed from the foundation of research at MD Anderson.
 In 2005, our pediatric program was renamed the Children’s Cancer Hospital at The University of Texas MD Anderson Cancer Center.
 The renaming marked the 50th anniversary of the pediatric program and aimed to send the message that children and cancer are a priority at MD Anderson.
 When MD Anderson underwent a branding initiative in 2010, the name was updated to The University of Texas MD Anderson Children's Cancer Hospital.

 The Children’s Cancer Hospital is home to one of the largest multidisciplinary pediatric cancer care programs in the nation caring for more than 2,000 children a year.
 Because our primary focus is cancer, we see more types of cancer than any other children’s hospital in Texas.
-Pediatric patients have access to state-of-the-art care and abundant experience from MD Anderson, which has ranked as one of the nation’s top two cancer hospitals in U.S. News & World Report’s annual “Best Hospitals” survey for each of the past 25 years.
+Pediatric patients have access to state-of-the-art care and abundant experience from MD Anderson, which has ranked as one of the nation’s top two cancer hospitals in U.S. News & World Report’s annual “Best Hospitals” survey every year since 1990.